digital-cinema-arts/Muse-Analysis-Tools/README.md

   ~~~~

-To find the current version of the appliction:
+To find the current version of the application:
 ```$ analyze_muse_data.py --version
 Current version:  1.1.17
 ```